zephyrproject-rtos/zephyr/doc/develop/application/index.rst

      as described in this step, this value will be used.

 #.
 If your application uses a configuration file or files other than
-   the usual :file:`prj.conf` (or :file:`prj_YOUR_BOARD.conf`, where
-   ``YOUR_BOARD`` is a board name), add lines setting the :makevar:`CONF_FILE` variable to these files appropriately.
+   the usual :file:`prj.conf`, add lines setting the :makevar:`CONF_FILE` variable to these files appropriately.
 If multiple filenames are given, separate them by a single space or semicolon.
 CMake lists can be used to build up configuration fragment files in a modular way when you want to avoid setting :makevar:`CONF_FILE` in a single place.
 For example:

    .. code-block:: cmake